reTHINK-project/specs/messages/discovery-messages.md

 This doc specifies the Messages to be used when interacting with the Discovery component integrated in runtime core, where,

 * `<userIdentifier>` can be the user address compliant with UserURL data model.
 Example: user://example.com/bob.
 Or can be a email address.
-Example: bob@example.com.

 * `<discoveredRegistryObjects>` can be a JSON object compliant with HypertyInstance data model or a JSON object compliant with HypertyDataObjectInstance data model.